 The message Data Part for a reason code instruction message is a maximum of 71 characters.
 This instruction sets the current reason code for a BM Unit.
 It is used, for example, to instruct a BM Unit’s frequency response.

-Table 15 - Message Data Part for Change of Reason Code Instruction Messages
+Table 15: Message Data Part for Change of Reason Code Instruction Messages